Silent Degradation in OT Systems

 These systems drift.
 Configuration diverges from documentation.
 Temporary changes become permanent.
 Redundant paths fail one at a time without crossing the threshold that forces escalation.
 Diagnostic channels decay.
 Ownership weakens at the interfaces between systems, teams, and vendors.
 The environment continues to run while its actual condition moves away from the condition operators believe they are maintaining.

-This is not a failure of maintenance discipline.
+This is not adequately explained as a failure of maintenance discipline.
 It is the structural consequence of how these environments are built, funded, and operated.
 The same conditions that make change slow also make degradation persistent.

-Security controls placed into that environment inherit it.
+Security controls placed into that environment inherit the condition.
 They do not arrest it.

 Why degradation is structural

 OT systems are delivered through capital projects and accepted at commissioning against functional criteria.
-Operations inherits what was built and is funded to keep it running.
-The system continues to change after handover.
+They continue to change after handover.
 Vendor support boundaries shift.
 Local workarounds accumulate.

 What changes is not only the equipment.
 It is the relationship between the documented system, the supported system, and the system in its current state.